forkjoseph/EECS589/README.md

 networked system, implementation of a novel networking system, measurement of existing network protocols, and simulation of a proposed network algorithm.
 We emphasize problems that are real and solutions that will make a difference, ideally can be deployed.

 The lecture will be conducted in an interactive fashion.
-I will lead the discussion for the first few meetings of the class, but I expect everyone to participate.
-For the remainder of the class, I expect each student (can be in groups) to present a paper.
+The instructors will lead the discussion for the first few meetings of the class, but everyone must participate.
+For the remainder of the class, each student (can be in groups) will present a paper.
 Students will read and review papers before class.
-You will be graded for the reviews, class discussions, and project scope, effort, and results.
+You will be graded on reviews; class discussions; and project scope, effort, and results.

 ### Prerequisites